Skip to main content

 Skip User Reviews

-• Distinct characters with unique playstyles and skill trees, allowing for diverse build strategies and experimentation.
+• Distinct playable characters ('skulls') each with unique playstyles and skill trees that encourage different strategies and replayability.

 • gameplay